INDO1402 Indonesian 2

 - Students are able to (1) describe their family, immediate surroundings and daily routines, become acquainted with the history of the Indonesian language and be aware of Indonesia as a nation-state; they are able to speak about some of the ways in which Indonesian culture and ways of living are different from those commonly found in Australia and achieve 'basic transactional proficiency' (level 1+) as defined by the International Second Language Proficiency Ratings; (2) initiate and sustain simple conversations in Indonesian; satisfy their basic transactional needs through speaking and listening in Indonesian; (3) conduct culturally appropriate, simple conversations, adjusting terms of address according to social status; and (4) understand simple texts and write a short series of original sentences related to their own transactional needs and on topics related to everyday life.

-- Typically this unit is assessed in the following ways: (1) participation; (2) assignments; and (3) tests.
+- Indicative assessments in this unit are as follows: (1) participation; (2) assignments; and (3) tests.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.